 First Task Uses a Conversational-Type Screen

 Use the Display the Next Assigned Task to the Task Assignee setting to link Conversational Screens together while the Request resumes routing based on previous conversational responses by the participant.
-Multiple elements and connectors may perform automatic tasks after the initial Conversational Screen's Task before the next Conversational Screen's Task triggers in that Request.
+Multiple objects and connectors may perform automatic tasks after the initial Conversational Screen's Task before the next Conversational Screen's Task triggers in that Request.
 However, the Request participant experiences a seamless conversation between the two Conversational Screens' Tasks while the interstitial Screen displays in the chat box.
 For example, use a Screen that uses an Image or Rich Text control that displays an animated GIF to imply that the other conversational participant is typing.

 Non-assigned automated actions run as part of that Request while the interstitial Screen displays.
 When the Request assigns the next Task to that Task assignee, the new Task displays in the chat box as continued conversation in a seamless chat experience to the Request participant.